-Before the end of a student’s 11th quarter in residence (Winter quarter of the 4th year for residents, Winter quarter of 3rd year for non-residents), they must pass an oral exam.
+Before the end of a student’s 12th quarter in residence, they must pass an oral exam.
 This is not quite what it sounds like; the “exam” is really more accurately described as a research proposal.
 It is your job to prepare an organized and thoughtful presentation of exactly what you plan to do for your thesis.
-The audience will include your doctoral committee, which consists of your thesis advisor, two other faculty members from the math department, and two faculty members from a department other than math (one of these two must be a tenured UCSD faculty member).
+The audience will include your doctoral committee, which consists of your thesis advisor, two or three other faculty members from the math department, and one or two faculty members from a department other than math (five members total).
 Of course, other people are certainly allowed to come watch and cheer you on.

 Before you can prepare this presentation, you need to have a research topic.
 Different students find these in different ways.
 Some students come up with their own topic, others are given a topic by their advisor.
 One thing that some students fail to realize is that your research plans are allowed to change after you advance!

 That is if your advancement talk is about topic X, but later you decide you are more interested in topic Y, you can write your thesis on topic Y. The main purpose of the advancement talk is for your committee to be able to see that you are able to elucidate a statement of a math problem and outline some kind of rudimentary plan of attack.

 It’s certainly advantageous not to change research topics – for the simple reason that you will save time by not having to start over – but you should not feel that you are locked in once you advance to candidacy.